14 years later, the effects of the 2008 bailout are still being counted - Magnolia State Live

 – Per capita disbursement: $318 with $4.84 lost per capita

-– Single biggest loan: $5.0 billion to PHH Mortgage, a subsidiary of Ocwen Financial Corporation
+– Single biggest disbursement: $5.0 billion to PHH Mortgage, a subsidiary of Ocwen Financial Corporation

 Canva

-Note: Editor’s note: A previous version of this story stated the amounts as “loans” and has been updated to more broadly encompass “disbursements.”